jlbrewe/ProductivityTracker/README.md

 npm install subprocess
 npm install re
 ```
+* If not all of the modules are downloaded, follow the directions in your terminal window to retrieve missing modules using npm.
+The terminal window will give you specific errors on what modules to download until you can run the program.

 ## How to Run
 * Works best when using Google Chrome as web browser